OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

 It is very common for contents to consist in part of lists or choices in lists.
-For example, an address can have a state or region property where the value is one in a predefined list of choices.
-That is a 1-n relationship.
-A n-n relationship could be for example a list of commercial rewards that a customer can benefit from.
+For example, an _address_ can have a _state_ or _region_ property where the value is one in a predefined list of choices.
+That is a _1-n_ relationship.
+A _n-n_ relationship could be for example a list of commercial rewards that a customer can benefit from.
 Orchard does of course provide support for those scenarios.
 This topic is going to walk you through the creation of such contents.

 # Building a _1-N_ Relationship

-The model that we're going to build here consists of an Address part that can be attached for example to a Customer content type.
+The model that we're going to build here consists of an `Address` part that can be attached for example to a `Customer` content type.
 The address part has a street address, a zip code, a city name and a state.
-The state is what we are going to model as a 1-n relationship to a table of states.
+The state is what we are going to model as a `1-n` relationship to a table of states.

+!!! note
-> Note: this is clearly over-normalized, as a state in an address would usually be sufficiently well represented by a simple two-letter state code.
+    This is clearly over-normalized, as a state in an address would usually be sufficiently well represented by a simple two-letter state code.
     The UI can then take care of representing the choice of that code as a constrained choice in a list of states.
     We are not claiming what we are building here is the correct way to represent a state in an address, but that the process exposed here is representative of what you'd follow to build a real-world 1-n association in Orchard.

-## Modeling the Address Part
+## Modeling the `Address` Part

 Here is the code for the `Address` part: